Originally published September 3, 2020. Updated September 30, 2020.

-The pandemic took a big bite out of CalBike’s 2020 legislative agenda, but we were still able to win two important legislative victories this session.
+The pandemic took a big bite out of CalBike’s 2020 legislative agenda, but we were still able to win two important legislative victories in this session.
 This was due in no small part to the thousands of CalBike members and supporters who emailed your representatives to urge them to support bike-friendly laws and amendments.

 Big win for bike plans